kchu25/kchu25.github.io/blog/binding_modes.md

 Altogether, the binding modes such as variable spacing, multiple DBDs, multimeric binding, and alternate structural conformations make motif discovery more complicated than the simplified version of the problem above.

-Note that for a protein, these binding modes may not be mutually exclusive to each other.
+Note that for a protein, these binding modes may not be mutually exclusive of each other.
 For example, we may have multimeric binding as well as variable spacing.

 #### References